DaSKITA/tilter/README.md

 __Note:__ You can also use the [feeder.py](/scripts/feeder.py) CLI drectly.
 For more Information run: `python feeder.py --help`.
 Make sure to install the required packages before.
 The packages can be found in `scripts/fill_database.sh` after the `pip` command.

+## Deployment

+The TILTer ist currently deployed in a [google compute engine](http://34.89.190.55:5000/).
+Deplyoment is not automated.
+Inside the engine the repository is clonded and has to be manually synched with the remote repository.
+For access to the compute engine ask Michael, to provide you with the necessary `ssh-keys`.
+The deployment will be active for 90 days (from 31.05.2021).
 ## Versions

 ### v0.1